Symi sailing holidays

 We skipped the taverna whose owners thought it in good taste to pour cement over the entire beach.

-The eponymous Chapel on Vrakonisida Agia Marina, does not refer to a marina port such as nearby Pedi marina, rather to the martyr Margaret the Virgin (of Antioch).
+The eponymous chapel on Vrakonisida Agia Marina, does not refer to a marina port such as nearby Pedi marina, yet to the Margaret the Virgin (of Antioch).

 Not to be confused with Agia Marina bay on Aegina.